acolyer/amc-gpt/README.md

 - [ ] Style the send button so that the enabled/disabled states are more visually distinct
 - [ ] Add the ability to speak your message and send it to the Whisper API for transcription
 - [ ] Add a 'conversational' response prompt option and allow reading of answer sections using TTS (e.g. ElevenLabs)
-- [x] Typewriter sound while content is streaming?
+- [x] Typewriter sound while content is streaming
+- [x] Option to turn off typewriter sound!

 ## Possible future enhancements